hebench/frontend/docsrc/config_file_reference.md

 The exported file will contain the correct information regarding each benchmark ID and its workload parameters.
 Each benchmark will be preceded by a comment describing what the configuration represents (workload, category, category parameters, etc.).

 Users may add, edit or remove benchmarks in this file as needed.
-Invalid configurations will be rejected by Test harness when loading.
+Invalid configurations will be rejected by Test Harness when loading.

 For example, if a backend exported configuration looks like below: